IKoshelev/ko-command/README.md

             console.log(newState);
         });  // will become true after 2 seconds
 ```
-Here is more realistic example of using can execute, showcasing both its computed nature and promise handling
+Here is more realistic example of using canExecute, showcasing both its computed nature and promise handling
 ```javascript
         var serviceCallLastResult = ko.observable();